 There are 3 main ways of flavouring your Gin

-Our gin makers hedgerow mix is available as bare root plants from November until mid April, we sell them in multiples of 10 plants and our minimum order for any mix is just 20 plants.
-Delivery is free on orders over £50 (excluding VAT).
+Our gin makers hedgerow mix is available as bare root plants from November until mid April or as potted specimens for all year planting, we sell them in multiples of 25 plants.
+Delivery is free on orders over £100 (excluding VAT).

 We strongly recommend using Rootgrow when planting all bare root plants, these are native mycorrhizal fungi that will help your new hedge establish quickly.